wp-plugins/idx-broker-wordpress-plugin/readme.txt

 IDX is a type of data feed provided by your MLS.
 This data feed typically (but not always) mirrors the data available on your MLS's website.
 IDX Broker™ connects to this data feed automatically, maps the necessary fields, and adds forms, scripts, etc, giving you a way to add html links and widgets to you website(s).

-= How many blogs/websites can I integrate with IDX Broker? = Each IDX Broker account can be tied to a single website design.
-That may be this blog, or your corporate site, or your personal site.
-It's up to your as a Realtor&reg;.
+= How many blogs/websites can I integrate with IDX Broker? = Features provided by this Plugin - Widgets, links, and custom links may be placed onto ANY WordPress website or blog, regardless of MLS approval status.
+The reason for this is because all Widgets, links, and custom links point back to the original IDX-approved website.

 Note that the website hosting the design for IDX pages must be approved by your local MLS(s).
-IDX, Inc will manage that verification process for you.

-Features provided by this Plugin are an exception - Widgets, links, and custom links may be placed onto ANY WordPress website or blog, regardless of MLS approval.
-The reason for this is because all Widgets, links, and custom links point back to the original IDX-approved website.

 = Do I need an IDX Broker account in order to use this plugin? =